OneSilverBullet/silvergamer.github.io/_posts/2023-9-21-Datalink-layer.md

 * DLE: data link escape control with HEX value 10.

 DLE STX indicate the beginning of the frame and DLE ETX denotes the end.
 Extra DLE is inserted or stuffed before **the occurence of a DLE inside the frame**.

+#### 3.1.1  About T-1 Carrier

+The T-1 carrier system uses **a framing bit to identify the beginning of each frame**.
+This is done by **alternating the value of the framing bit at each frame**, assuming that no other bits can sustain an alternating pattern indefinitely.
+Framing is done by examining each of 193 possible bit positions successively **until an alternating pattern of sufficient duration is detected**.
+Assume that each information bit takes a value of 0 or 1 independently and with equal probability.

 ### 3.2 Flags, Bit Stuffing and Byte Stuffing